BredaUniversityResearch/MSPChallenge-Server/README.md

 | dsp     | docker (d) system (s) prune (p)                                  |
 | dclean  | dsa + dsp.
 Stop all containers and prune the system              |

+### API documentation

+All supported API calls are documented, and can be viewed and tested on the OpenAPI (Swagger) page, running on your own server, by going to `http://localhost/api/doc`.
+It is also available online on our [demo server](https://server.mspchallenge.info/api/doc).

+You can also download the json Openapi format by typing an additional `.json` to the URL.
+You will be able to import it into supporting software like [Postman](https://www.postman.com/).

 ## Sponsors and credits

 Thanks to all of them for their great support: